 Common Name: Bachelor's Button

-Kerria japonica is a Deciduous Shrub up to 2.00 metres tall.
+Kerria japonica is a deciduous shrub that can grow up to 2.00 metres tall.

 It has edible and medicinal uses.